lkat6/transformer/README.md

-transformer used for Mini chatbot training
+Transformer used for Mini chatbot training